annenakamoto/moryzae_tes/README.md

 # Transposable elements in *Magnaporthe oryzae*
-This repository contains code used for the analysis of transposable elements (TEs) in *Magnaporthe oryzae* It is organized following the order of the manuscript, by analysis.
-The manuscript is preprinted here: (DOI TBD)
+This repository contains code used for the analysis of transposable elements (TEs) in *Magnaporthe oryzae*.\n It is organized following the order of the manuscript, by analysis.\n The manuscript is preprinted here: (DOI TBD)

 ## Contents